Chateau du Breuil Rochereaux, Seigneurie of Saint Michel

 Charles de la Roche-Aymon,

-the Knight Pierre Couraud , (a transcript of his 1662 Oath of Allegiance for the fief of Saint Michel to the Seigneur of Azay sur Indre (François de Vonne) has survived and a copy can be seen in the salon).
+the Knight Pierre Couraud , (a transcript of his 1662 Oath of Allegiance for the fief of Saint Michel to the Seigneur of Azay sur Indre (François de Vonne) has survived and a copy

 The Le Breton family owned it between 1715 to 1784,